Already have a buyer or seller? Close the sale with DealNow.

 What If I Can't Afford to Pay Cash?

-The entire process happens seamlessly within the PrivateAuto app.
+The entire process happens smoothly within the PrivateAuto app.
 After a credit score check, you can get approved in minutes for competitive used auto loan rates.
 The lender then deposits the funds into your PrivateAuto Pay account.

 You’ll send payment to the seller from your funded PrivateAuto Pay account.
 The seller receives the funds instantly, the same as if you were sending your own money.
 No coordination with the lender required.